ecotaxa/ecopart/py/to_back/ecotaxa_cli_py/docs/CollectionsApi.md

 Create Collection

 **Create a collection** with at least one project inside.
-Returns the created collection Id.  🔒 *For admins only.*
+Returns the created collection Id.
+Note: 'manage' right is required on all underlying projects.

 ### Example